Euro zone crisis heads for September crunch

 The situation will become clearer once international lenders produce a new debt sustainability analysis for Greece at the end of August.

-Preventing Spain and Italy from losing debt market access may require the crossing of another red line - ECB help in keeping down governments’ borrowing costs.
+Preventing Spain and Italy from losing debt market access may require the crossing of another red line - European Central Bank help in keeping down governments’ borrowing costs.

-Draghi signaled last Thursday the bank was ready to act, indicating it may revive its program of buying bonds of troubled governments on the secondary market.
+ECB President Mario Draghi signalled last Thursday the bank was ready to act, indicating it may revive its programme of buying bonds of troubled governments on the secondary market.

 “Within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough,” Draghi said.
 “To the extent that the size of the sovereign premia (borrowing costs) hamper the functioning of the monetary policy transmission channels, they come within our mandate.”